stylecow/stylecow-plugin-rem/README.md

 stylecow plugin rem
 ===================

 Stylecow plugin to add a fallback in pixels for browsers not supporting rem values.
+[More info about rem](http://snook.ca/archives/html_and_css/font-size-with-rem)

 You write: